huaweicloud/terraform-provider-huaweicloud/website/docs/r/gaussdb_cassandra_instance.html.markdown

   see [DB Instance Specifications](https://support.huaweicloud.com/intl/en-us/productdesc-geminidb/geminidb_01_0006.html) Changing this parameter will create a new resource.

+* `node_num` - (Optional) Specifies the number of nodes, ranges from 3 to 12.
+Defaults to 3.
+  Changing this parameter will create a new resource.

 * `volume_size` - (Required) Specifies the storage space in GB.
 The value must be a multiple of 10.
   For a GaussDB Cassandra DB instance, the minimum storage space is 100 GB, and the maximum storage space is related to the instance performance specifications.
 For details,